- Brand your table-top stand and invite attendees to interact with your business

 From the organisers of the award winning London Produce Show and Conference

 The Fresh Careers Fair is the recruitment event for the fresh produce, foodservice, hospitality, retail, and wholesale sectors and related service suppliers.
-The event provides everything students need to launch their produce career – and it is totally FREE to attend.
+The event provides everything you need to launch your career – and it is totally FREE to attend.

-Visitors will meet with a wide array of top UK fresh produce, retail and foodservice companies as well as leading hotels, restaurants and private chef agencies eager to hire the next generation of graduates.
-The day will also include an expo, a keynote address and invaluable careers advice such as how to write a stand-out CV and top interview tips.
+Visitors will meet with a wide array of top UK fresh produce, retail and foodservice companies as well as leading hotels, restaurants and private chef agencies eager to hire the next generation of superstars.
+The day will also include an expo, networking and invaluable careers advice such as how to write a stand-out CV and top interview tips.

-Are you a recent or soon-to-be graduate looking for a job in the horticulture and agriculture section of the production, foodservice, retail, culinary and wholesale sectors?
+Are you a recent or soon-to-be graduate looking for a job in the production, foodservice, retail, culinary or wholesale sectors?
 Perhaps you have finished your studies and are a job seeker unsure about where your career path lies?
-Find THE job for you and receive invaluable careers advice at The Fresh Careers Fair on Thursday March 9, 2017!
-It is free for students to attend, registrations are open now.
+Or, perhaps you just fancy a change!
+Find THE job for you and receive invaluable careers advice at The Fresh Careers Fair on Thursday March 8, 2018!
+It is free for you to attend, registrations are open now.

-The fair brings together some of the biggest names in graduate recruitment and leading names in the fields of agriculture, horticulture, retail and high-end cuisine and catering from across the UK, as well as exhibitors from top global organisations.CLICK HERE TO DOWNLOAD STUDENT BROCHURE Register Here
+The Fair brings together some of the biggest names in graduate recruitment and leading names in the fields of agriculture, horticulture, retail and high-end cuisine and catering from across the UK, as well as exhibitors from top global organisations.CLICK HERE TO DOWNLOAD STUDENT BROCHURE

 10:30am – 3:00pm